freedomofpress/securedrop-docs/docs/admin/installation/configure_admin_workstation_post_install.rst

 and *Journalist Interfaces*, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.

+The script is also responsible for enabling the *SecureDrop Menu*.

 The only thing you need to remember to do is enable persistence when you boot the *Admin Workstation*.
 If you are using the *Admin Workstation* and are unable to connect to any